abazlinton/spec_auto_header/README.md

 ```
 ### Limitations:

-Will only work with spec files names exactly_like_this_spec.rb and with a Class file in the directory above.
+- Will only work with spec files named exactly_like_this_spec.rb and with a Class file in the directory above.